wotography/DVR-timeline-version-manager/README.md

    - **Version and date formats:** Select from a wide range of formats.
    - **Append version if missing:** Add a version number if none is present.
    - **Operation Mode:** Duplicate only, rename or duplicate and move timelines to new folders based on your chosen folder naming scheme.
-   - **Name formatting:** Choose between spaces, underscores, or minuses.
+   - **Name formatting:** Choose between spaces, underscores, or hyphens.
 6. Click **Run actions** to process the selected timelines.
 Progress and results will be shown in the log area or console.
 7. Review the Media Pool for new/renamed timelines and folders.